nextflow-io/training/docs/nf_template/3_create.md

 !!! question "Exercise"

-    Checkout a new feature branch from the dev branch
+    Checkout a new feature branch named `myFeature` from the dev branch

     ```
     git checkout -b myFeature dev